vfarcic/devops24/manuscript/04-helm.md

 That YAML defines the Ingress resource that makes the API Deployment accessible through its Service.
 Most of the values are the same as in the Deployment.
 There's only one difference worthwhile commenting.

 The whole YAML is enveloped in the `{{- if .Values.ingress.enabled -}}` statement.
-The resource will be installed only if `ingress.enabled` values is set to `true`.
+The resource will be installed only if `ingress.enabled` value is set to `true`.
 Since that is already the default value in `values.yaml`, we'll have to explicitly disable it if we do not want Ingress.

 Feel free to explore the rest of the templates.
 They are following the same logic as the two we just described.

-There's one potentially important file we did not define.
+There's one potentially significant file we did not define.
 We have not created `requirements.yaml` for *go-demo-3*.
 We did not need any.
 We will use it though in one of the next chapters, so I'll save the explanation for later.

-Now that we went through the files that constitute the *go-demo-3* Chart, we should `lint` it to confirm that the format does not contain any obvious issues.
+Now that we went through the files that constitute the *go-demo-3* Chart, we should `lint` it to confirm that the format does not contain any apparent issues.

 ```bash
 helm lint helm/go-demo-3